NotWearingPants/CTF-Writeups/writeups/Google-CTF-2020/hardware-basics/README.md

 I'm still not sure about this since the namespace that the C++ code uses is called `Verilated` and not `Verilator` which are different libraries, but maybe the Rust library got its name from that namespace.

 Now that I think about it, the second file's name - `check.sv` - reminds me of the header `Vcheck.h`.
-Maybe they used this Verilator thing to generate that header from the `sv` file to connect it to C++!
-That sounds plausible.
+So Maybe they used this Verilator thing to generate that header from the `sv` file to connect it to C++!
+Sounds plausible.

 ## Exploring (Verilog)